Conservative Party (Norway): Post-war years

 During Norway's post-war years Høyre has consolidated its position as a party with appeal to all parts of the nation.
 Non-socialist co-operation as an alternative to socialism has always been one of Høyre's main aims.
-Høyre has led several coalition governments.
-The Christian Democratic Party was one of Høyre's coalition partners both in 1983–86 and 1989–90.
+Høyre has led several coalition governments.The Nationalist Christian Democratic Party was one of Høyre's coalition partners both in 1983-86 and 1989-90.

 The party strongly supported the Western alignment of Norway during the Cold War; it strongly supports NATO, which Norway co-founded in 1949, and has consistently been the most outspokenly pro-European Union party in Norway, supporting Norwegian membership during both the referendum of 1972 and that of 1994.

 At the parliamentary election in 1993, it was impossible to present a credible non-socialist government alternative, because Høyre's former coalition parties, The Christian Democrats and the Centre Party, both campaigned strongly against Norwegian membership of the EU.

 Before the parliamentary election in 1997 the Labour Party proclaimed that it would not be willing to govern the country if it did not obtain more than 36.9% of the votes.
 In the event it obtained 35%, and other parties had to form a government.
 Originally, there were serious discussions between Høyre, the Christian Democrats and Venstre concerning this task, but in the end the two latter parties joined forces with the Centre Party to create a minority government without Høyre.